-Deutsches Krebsforschungszentrum (DKFZ) German Cancer Research Center www.dkfz.de
+Deutsches $\underline{Krebs for schung szentrum}$ (DKFZ) German Cancer Research Center www.dkfz.de

-In 2014, we are proud to celebrate the 50th anniversary of the DKFZ.
 Founded in 1964 to serve the mission to fight cancer through research, the DKFZ evolved to Germany's largest biomedical research center with more than 3000 staff and to one of the leading biomedical research institutions worldwide.

-Here, excellent scientists research to unravel the basic mechanisms leading to cancer, to identify risk factors and to develop new prevention strategies.
-The translation of our results into the clinic is conducted in the National Center for Tumor Diseases (NCT) in Heidelberg in cooperation with the Heidelberg University Hospital.
+Here, excellent scientists research to unravel the basic mechanisms leading to cancer, to identify risk factors and to develop new strategies for prevention, diagnosis and therapy.
+The translation of our results into the clinic is conducted in the National Center for Tumor Diseases (NCT) in Heidelberg and Dresden.
 This is where our research findings are put to the test in practice, paving the way for individualised cancer medicine.